 feed.xml, an Atom-formatted feed of Daylight releases.

 Esri is pleased to announce the OpenStreetMap Daylight map in ArcGIS.
 Esri will build and host the latest available version of the Daylight Map Distribution.
-The initial beta release was built using the v0.5 update of Daylight.
+The initial beta release was built using the v0.5 update of Daylight and is being updated with each subsequent release.
 Browse worldwide Daylight data below:

 Facebook is pleased to support the Daylight Map Distribution, map data that meets the quality standards of our wide-ranging products.
 At Facebook, we use maps, including OpenStreetMap (OSM), to let our users find and connect with friends, businesses, groups and much more.